-Texas Pathways boldly targets transforming the educational system across three sectors, starting with community colleges as leads with partners from public schools, adult education providers, four-year institutions, and employers.
-Texas Pathways is by its definition a system approach to broad scale change including the institutional and state policy support needed to bring about transformation.
-First, Texas Pathways targets system change across the full spectrum of services provided within the community college and must attend to the entire student experience, rather than to just one segment.
+The Texas Pathways Project boldly targets transforming the educational system across three sectors, starting with community colleges as leads with partners from public schools and four-year institutions.
+Texas Pathways is by its definition a system approach to broad scale change including the institutional and state policy support needed to bring about the transformation needed.
+First, Texas Pathways targets system change across the full spectrum of services provided within the community college where redesigns must pay attention to the entire student experience, rather than to just one segment of it.
 As a college-level system, programs, support services, and instructional approaches are redesigned and re-aligned to help students clarify their goals, choose and enter pathways that will achieve those goals, stay on those pathways, and master knowledge and skills that will enable them to advance in the labor market and successfully pursue further education.